tyasird/tcga-RNAseq-data-fetch/README.md

-# Download RNA-seq data from The Cancer Genome Atlas
+# Fetch RNA-seq data from The Cancer Genome Atlas